 Regina Glenn was selected to serve on the Mayor's new Women and Minority Owned Business Advisory Committee.
 Glenn is on the committee with 10 other local leaders.
 This group will evaluate the impact of Seattle procurement regulations and provide recommendations for the City to pursue strengthening contracting equity.
 The group will report their work directly to the Mayor's Office.
 Read more about this important Committee here.

 Regina Glenn Advises University of Puget Sound's First-Ever Black Alumni Union

 Over the course of the past year, Regina Glenn '70 and Sarah Lee '94 have been spearheading the effort to launch an African-American alumni affinity group, the Black Alumni Union.
 They welcomed over 50 alums back to campus for an awards dinner and panel during this year's Summer Reunion Weekend.
 See more here.

-PCC Attends COMTO's Inaugural Chapter Event at the Museum
+PCC Attends COMTO's Inaugural Chapter Event at the Museum of Flight

 Regina Glenn Attends Minority Business Advisory Council's 2nd Annual Minority Policy Workshop